ingredient guide

 FAQ

-- Q: Is there a single skincare secret here?
-A: No — the biggest factors are professional dermatology access, consistency, lighting, and editing, not one product.
+• Is there a single skincare secret here?
+No — the biggest factors are professional dermatology access, consistency, lighting, and editing, not one product.

-- Q: How many skincare steps are typically involved?
-A: Reporting generally describes four to six consistent steps, not ten.
+• How many skincare steps are typically involved?
+Reporting generally describes four to six consistent steps, not ten.

-- Q: How much do filters actually matter?
-A: For online photos and video specifically, meaningfully — it's a real, separate factor from in-person skin.
+• How much do filters actually matter?
+For online photos and video specifically, meaningfully — it's a real, separate factor from in-person skin.

-- Q: Can I copy any of this?
-A: The most copyable factor is routine consistency; professional treatments and production factors are largely out of an average reader's control.
+• Can I copy any of this?
+The most copyable factors are routine consistency and healthy habits; professional treatments and production factors are largely out of an average reader's control.

-- Q: Is genetics really worth mentioning?
-A: Yes, honestly — it's a real contributing factor, even though it isn't something a routine can change.
+• Is genetics really worth mentioning?
+Yes, honestly — it's a real contributing factor, even though it isn't something a routine can change.